ethereum/consensus-specs/specs/networking/p2p-interface.md

 Furthermore, the Eth 2.0 topic names are shorter than their digest equivalents (assuming SHA-256 hash), so hashing topics would bloat messages unnecessarily.

-### Why are there `ATTESTATION_SUBNET_COUNT` subnets, and why is this not defined?
+### Why are there `ATTESTATION_SUBNET_COUNT` subnets?

 Depending on the number of validators, it may be more efficient to group shard subnets and might provide better stability for the gossipsub channel.
 The exact grouping will be dependent on more involved network tests.
 This constant allows for more flexibility in setting up the network topology for attestation aggregation (as aggregation should happen on each subnet).
+The value is currently set to to be equal `MAX_COMMITTEES_PER_SLOT` until network tests indicate otherwise.

+### Why are attestations limited to be broadcast on gossip channels within `SLOTS_PER_EPOCH` slots?

+Attestations can only be included on chain within an epoch's worth of slots so this is the natural cutoff.
+There is no utility to the chain to broadcast attestations older than one epoch, and because validators have a chance to make a new attestation each epoch, there is minimal utility to the fork choice to relay old attestations as a new latest message can soon be created by each validator.

+In addition to this, relaying attestations requires validating the attestation in the context of the `state` during which it was created.
+Thus, validating arbitrarily old attestations would put additional requirements on which states need to be readily available to the node.
+This would result in a higher resource burden and could serve as a DoS vector.

 ### Why are we sending entire objects in the pubsub and not just hashes?